King Edward VI of England was born on 12 October 1537 to the great rejoicing of the populace and profound relief of his father, Henry VIII.

 Henry and his wife weren’t the only ones longing for a boy.
 England had been ripped apart by yet another bloody civil war just a generation before, and a Prince of Wales would give the country hope for a continuity of succession and the peace that would come from it.
 The nation could only wait through the summer and into the autumn to see if Jane would bear male fruit, or would another disappointing daughter join her elder half-sisters?
 Jane could only wait and pray that her child be a boy, and no doubt wonder what would happen to her if she failed to deliver the son Henry wanted.

-In September, Jane began her confinement, coddled away in a darkened room as the king’s grandmother, Margaret Beaufort, had long-ago determined was best for a gravid queen.
+Jane had begun her confinement in September, coddled away in a darkened room as the king’s grandmother, Margaret Beaufort, had long-ago determined was best for a gravid queen.
 Jane rested and grew larger while an anxious king and country could do nothing but twiddle their thumbs as Mother Nature took her own sweet time.
-Finally, on 9 October 1537 the queen went into .
-Like many first s, it was a prolonged one.
+Finally, on 9 October 1537 the queen went into labor.
+Like many first labors, it was a prolonged one.

-The rejoicing was immense.
-Jane had come through the long without undue complications and appeared to be in no danger.
-(In spite of later historical s, Jane was not given a caesarean-section and Henry did not command the midwives to save the baby at the expense of the mother’s life.)
+There was jubilation throughout the kingdom.
+Jane had come through the long labor without undue complications and appeared to be in no danger.
+(In spite of later historical rumors, Jane was not given a caesarean-section and Henry did not command the midwives to save the baby at the expense of the mother’s life.)
 The baby was hale and strong, and propitiously born on the eve of St Edward’s Day.
 Every church in London sung Te Deum and there was a formal procession of thanksgiving in St Paul’s at eight o’clock that morning.
 The church bells rang all through the day and into the night, pealing out the nation’s happiness that God had blessed them all with a prince.
+There were bonfires everywhere, ‘fruites and wyne’ were distributed generously by royal command, and there was a 2,000-gun salute from the Tower.

 The infant was swaddled and placed immediately with his wet-nurses and nursemaids.
 In the care of these devoted servants, Edward was whisked away from his mother.
 The newly-built nursery in Hampton Court had been thoroughly scrubbed down on Henry’s orders, and the tiny prince was taken to the security of his new residence.

 There is no record, as there was with Anne Boleyn, that the baby’s mother asked to nurse him herself.
 This does not mean, of course, that Jane didn’t love her son as much as Anne loved her daughter.
 It is just as likely that Jane did not want to ask for something she already knew she would be denied than that she didn’t care if she nursed little Edward or not.
-Additionally, Jane knew the protocol of royal births and evidence suggests she was not the kind of person to raise much of a fuss to change it.
-With few exceptions, what we know of Jane suggests she was easy-going and conciliatory.
+With few exceptions, what we know of Jane suggests she was extremely leery of evoking her husband’s displeasure.

 Edward would also lose his father at a young age, becoming both king and orphan on 28 January 1547.
 At the tender age of nine, King Edward VI was clearly too young to rule the kingdom himself.
 His need for regents would usher in six years of men jockeying for positions of power around him, culminating in multiple judicial murders and even a case of fratricide.